httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "@query-params";name="param": value
 ~~~

-If used in a response message, the `@query-params` component identifier refers to the associated component value of the request that triggered the response message being signed.
+If used in a related-response, the `@query-params` component identifier refers to the associated component value of the request that triggered the response message being signed.

 ### Status Code {#content-status-code}